ozdekb-pixel/football-betting-ai-system/README.md

 The system is composed of several interconnected modules:

 ### **data-ingestion/**
-Receives and validates fixture data, team stats, and odds from your main app.
+Receives and validates fixture data, team stats, and odds for the 4 markets from your main app.

 ### **smart-bets-ai/**
-Calculates pure probabilistic predictions for each match using AI models (XGBoost/LightGBM baseline).
+Calculates pure probabilistic predictions for each match across the 4 markets using AI models (XGBoost/LightGBM baseline).

 ### **golden-bets-ai/**
-Identifies high-confidence bets (85%+) using confidence thresholds and ensemble agreement metrics.
+Identifies high-confidence bets (85%+) across the 4 markets using confidence thresholds and ensemble agreement metrics.

 ### **odds-updater/**
-Processes odds updates from your app for real-time value calculations.
+Processes odds updates from your app for real-time value calculations across the 4 markets.

 ### **value-bets-ai/**
-Dynamically recalculates value bets by comparing AI probabilities vs implied odds probabilities.
+Dynamically recalculates value bets by comparing AI probabilities vs implied odds probabilities for the 4 markets.

 ### **summary-generator/**
 Creates human-readable AI explanations for all bet recommendations with educational focus.